MCP Overload: Why Your LLM Agent Doesn't Need 20 Tools

 At the end of the day, what matters isn’t how many tools your agent could use.
 It’s whether it actually works — under real-world input, with real-world constraints.

-That’s why prompt testing platforms like PromptForward exist: to help teams version, test, and deploy prompts like code — with real datasets, not just vibes.
+That’s why prompt testing platforms like PromptForward exist: not to give you more tools, but to make sure the few tools and prompts you do have actually work — on real datasets, not just vibes.

 You’re not trying to win a benchmark.
 You’re trying not to break production.